Microsoft CEO Satya Nadella's son dies | Entertainment

 - India

-Tech giant Microsoft has said its Chief Executive Officer Satya Nadella's son Zain Nadella has died.
-Zain was 26 and had born with cerebral palsy.
+Tech giant Microsoft on Tuesday announced that its Chief Executive Officer Satya Nadella's son Zain Nadella, who was born with cerebral palsy, has died.
+He was 26.

 ''Very sadly Satya's son Zain Nadella has passed away.
 The Nadellas are taking time to grieve privately as a family,'' a Microsoft spokesperson said in response to an email query by PTI.

 Hyderabad-born Nadella was named CEO of Microsoft in February 2014.
-In June 2021, he was also named as the company's Chairman, an additional role in which he would lead the work to set the agenda for the board.
+In June 2021, he was also named as the company's chairman.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)